 2026 NBA mock draft: USA Today updates first round projections before lottery results

 Just days away from the Lottery, which will dictate the future for many NBA teams, USA Today‘s Bryan Kalbrosky has released his latest Mock Draft.
-The entirety of the top-10 in the Mock consists of college freshmen, led by BYU‘s AJ Dybantsa, Kansas‘ Darryn Peterson, and Duke‘s Cameron Boozer.
+The entirety of the top 10 in the Mock consists of college freshmen, led by BYU‘s AJ Dybantsa, Kansas‘ Darryn Peterson, and Duke‘s Cameron Boozer.
 The first non-freshman off the board here is reigning Big Ten Player of the Year, Michigan‘s Yaxel Lendeborg.
-28 of the projected 30 First Round picks also played college basketball this season.
+Twenty-eight of the projected 30 First Round picks also played college basketball this season.

 The First Round of USA Today‘s latest NBA Mock Draft is below.